Xceptance/xlt-documentation/content/en/xtc/basics/050-projects.md

 Previously unregistered users invited this way will receive an email with a link to complete their registration (provide name, password, etc.).
 Once this is done, they will be automatically added to the project's organization as _Guest_ members (just like previously registered users), and are then all set and ready to participate in the project.

 Invitations are valid for 30 days.
-Org/project administrators may resend the invitation for an invited user from the _Members_ page at any time.
-Users who have once been invited to join an org/project, but have _not completed_ the registration process, will be automatically deleted after 90 days.
+Project administrators may resend the invitation for an invited user from the _Members_ page at any time.
+Users who have once been invited to join a project, but have _not completed_ the registration process, will be automatically deleted after 90 days.

 ## Project States